Know something about this song or lyrics?

 There's another hard-luck story that you're gonna hear

-And there's really nothin' anyone can say
+And there's really nothing anyone can say

 And I never did plan to go anyway

-To Black Diamond Bay.
+To Black Diamond Bay

 Lyrics submitted by nitsirhc